-The manufacturing industry is the vertical where most Industrial Internet of Things (IIoT) projects are realized and by far the market where most IIoT investments are made.
+In the age of Industry 4.0 and the digital transformation of manufacturing, the manufacturing industry is the market where most Industrial Internet of Things (IIoT) projects are realized and by far the market where most IIoT investments are made.

 IoT is a core component of industrial transformation efforts across the globe, including Industry 4.0 (with its fourth industrial revolution) and the Industrial Internet (with the Industrial Internet Consortium)